Technology and Innovation

 DRS uses Blender, Unity, Autodesk Meshmixer, and Autodesk Fusion 360 to build and modify 3D models for printing and use in virtual environments.

-We use an Oculus Touch to experience virtual environments for research projects and instruction in the classroom.
+We use VR equipment like the HTC Vive Pro and Oculus Touch to investigate the use of virtual environments for research projects and instruction in the classroom.

-We use open source tools like QGIS and Google Maps to display GIS data.
+We use open source tools like QGIS and Google Maps to display and analyse geospatial data.